 What does that mean in practice?
 How does that difference play out today?

-To answer these questions, we first need to look at the different legal theories to understand how common law differs from civil law.
+To answer these questions, we must first examine the different legal theories to understand how common law differs from civil law.

 Louisiana Civil Law vs. Common Law in Other States: The Difference in Legal Theory